 As we saw in our NordVPN vs CyberGhost matchup NordVPN has a very well designed desktop application.
 NordVPN uses a similar layout on its desktop client to TunnelBear’s.
 Most of the right side of the screen is taken by a map, except NordVPN isn’t as stylized and on-brand.

-There are small bubbles over many of the countries on the map that you can click to connect to that location.
+There are small bubbles over many of the countries on the map that you can click to connect to that location (read our guide to why NordVPN is not connecting if you have trouble).
 The left side of the screen also shows a list of locations.
 There’s a search bar at the top to make it easy to find your desired location, too.